A family loses both their house and son in a fire

-RINGOLD, Md. ( WDVM ) — On the morning of July 9, 2020, the home of Art and Theresa Bachtell was destroyed by a fire that started by a candle, but the main lost the couple endured was their eldest son Jason who died in the fire trying to save their family pet.
+SMITHSBURG, Md. ( WDVM ) — On the morning of July 9, 2020, the home of Art and Theresa Bachtell was destroyed by a fire that started by a candle, but the main loss the couple endured was their eldest son Jason who died in the fire trying to save their family pet.

 The couple said everything happened so quickly.
 One minute they were asleep then suddenly their house was going up in flames.